blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 ![System architecture: battery sensors → Notecarrier CX edge enclosure → cellular/WiFi → Notehub → routes](diagrams/01-system-architecture.svg)

 **Device-side responsibilities.** The onboard Cygnet STM32L433 host on the Notecarrier CX wakes every two minutes, reads pack voltage and bidirectional current from the INA228 over Qwiic, reads surface temperature from the NTC thermistor on A0, then evaluates six battery-condition rules plus one sensor-health alert locally.
 Any rule that trips emits an alert [Note](https://dev.blues.io/api-reference/glossary/#note) with `sync:true` for immediate delivery.
-All per-window statistics accumulate in a state struct serialised into Notecard flash by `NotePayloadSaveAndSleep` before the host powers off; [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn) handles the host power-gating so the MCU is off entirely between samples.
+All per-window statistics accumulate in a state struct serialized into Notecard flash by `NotePayloadSaveAndSleep` before the host powers off; [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn) handles the host power-gating so the MCU is off entirely between samples.
 Window-average power (`voltAvg × currAvg`) is derived at summary time, not sampled per-read from the INA228 power register.

 **Notecard responsibilities.** The Notecard manages its own cellular session against the supported carrier networks worldwide via its embedded global SIM, stores Notes in its on-device queue, establishes sessions on the configured [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default 60 minutes), and flushes `sync:true` alert Notes immediately.
 It also distributes [environment variable](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) updates from Notehub to the host on its inbound schedule — operators can retune every threshold and both cadence values without reflashing.